seme4/ssi-consultancy/DeployerDeveloperReview.md

 There is no information on:

-* Coding standards, beyond those embedded within the style checker-related source code.
+* Coding standards, beyond those embedded within the style checker-related files.
 * Guidelines for writing tests.
 * How a developer can run performance tests and check that their changes have not degraded performance.